cariad-tech/fep3_sdk/doc/input/miscellaneous/examples.rst

 .. image:: images/demo_rpc_launched.png

-load and intialize the system to see following:
+load and initialize the system to see following:

 .. image:: images/demo_rpc_initialized.png